 Rosalinde moved to NYC in 1974.
 In a matter of weeks, she was picked up by Columbia Records and was recording her demos at the original CBS Studios on 52nd Street.
 She thought she had hit pay dirt and had no idea that there would be 40+ years of career-hustling ahead.
 The 1970s found her peddling songs up and down Sixth Avenue and showcasing them in renowned NYC clubs such as The Bottom Line, The Bitter End, The Village Gate and Tramps.

 She was riding on the caboose of the Brill Building era, when a writer could still walk into an office, sit down at the piano and try out new songs.
-She spent hours pounding out tunes for Don Kirshner as well as placing material with Warner Brothers, Chappell, MCA, Motown/Jobete, CBS/Sony/ April Blackwood and RCA.
-Rosalinde also did a lot of jingle work.
+Rosalinde spent hours pounding out tunes for Don Kirshner as well as placing material with Warner Brothers, Chappell, MCA, Motown/Jobete, CBS/Sony/ April Blackwood and RCA.
+Below is a song she wrote that was demoed by Cissy Houston, yeah-- Whitney's mom...!

 As the ‘80s brought the advent of the home studio, Rosalinde set herself up with a wall of synthesizers and recorded scores of demos.